 Bankruptcy court is not like the courts that are involved in hearing criminal cases.
 Instead, there is a separate court in Canada that deals exclusively with bankruptcies.

-The judge who presides over bankruptcy court is specifically educated and trained in these types of hearings and is heavily experienced and knowledgeable about the Canadian Bankruptcy and Insolvency Act (BIA).
+The judge who presides over bankruptcy court is specifically educated and trained in these types of hearings.
+They’re also heavily experienced and knowledgeable about the Canadian Bankruptcy and Insolvency Act (BIA).
 If you are prompted to attend bankruptcy court, your Licensed Insolvency Trustee (LIT) will be there with you and will represent you throughout the hearing.

 Read this for some information about Licensed Insolvency Trustees.